chrismdp/chrismdp.github.com/_posts/2012-09-25-team-member-labels.markdown

 * *Labels reduce people to resources.* "We need 4.2 developer days for this project, with 2.4 designer days per developer day."
 Labels are interchangeable: people aren't.
 Some developers are orders of magnitude more productive than others, for example.
 By homogenising the team, we're extracting the soul from the company: we might as well be selling crude oil.

+I've recently tried to stop using labels to describe myself: see [my twitter bio](http://twitter.com/chrismdp) for example.
+It's been an interesting exercise, and I'd recommend it.

 ## Selling services by team, not label

 One problem we run into is when we run companies which sell client services by the hour.
 It's easy to put together a rate card for different job titles, but this exacerbates the label problem and embeds it into the economics.
 I prefer the method of selling whole team-weeks to the client, rather than individual developers: "This crack team of people will set you back £10,000 per week", for example.